henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 #### Questions
 - What is the best assembly?
-- is there any outlyer?
+- is there any outlier?
 - What about your assembly?
 Does it seems close to these ones?

 ### Raw data congruency

 One way to evaluate an assembly is to map back reads and check if they are congruent with the contigs/scaffolds.
-Moreover, alignments alones are able to give us a lot of informations about the assemblies and the genome content.
+Moreover, alignments alone are able to give us a lot of informations about the assemblies and the genome content.

 We will look into three pipelines based on this approach: